10 Reasons to Earn a Degree After the Military

 Career Opportunities: Accountants and Auditors, Cost Estimator, Financial Analyst

-As an accountant or auditor, you use math and detective skills to track financial crimes.
-Ones like securities fraud, embezzlement and contract disputes.
-So, this line of work may involve collaborating with law enforcement as an expert witness.
-If this sounds promising, apart from a degree, it may be useful to work towards CPA status too.
-Once you graduate, growth in this field is expected to be (6%) to 2028.
-Salaries do vary, but, accountants earned a median annual wage of $71,550 in May 2019.
+As an accountant or auditor, your expertise in math and detective work comes into play as you investigate financial crimes such as securities fraud, embezzlement, and contract disputes.
+This career path may also involve collaborating with law enforcement as an expert witness.
+If this piques your interest, obtaining a degree and working towards CPA status can be beneficial.
+The field is expected to experience a 4% growth by 2032.
+While salaries vary, accountants earned a median annual wage of $78,000 in May 2022.

 Cost Estimator